yuhanj/yuhanj.github.io/essays/ui_frameworks.md

   Here is the website I created within 40 minutes.
 I think experienced web developers will take much less time with their familiar UI framework.
 <img class="ui image" src="{{ site.baseurl }}/images/tori-richard.jpg">

   Semantic UI is so neat.
 The class names for the elements are basically the same as English language.
-For example, if I want to insert an menu to my web page, I can write class="ui menu".
-If I don't want the border between the items, I can change the class name to "ui borderless menu".
+For example, if I want to insert an menu to my web page, I can write ```class="ui menu"```.
+If I don't want the border between the items, I can change the class name to ```class="ui borderless menu"```.